 Management responses to these HAB events vary considerably from place to place and can include deployment of floating interception barriers and development of removal technologies in nearshore waters, varying intensities of manual and mechanical removal of beached macroalgae, and transport and disposal of removed biomass, often to unlined landfills or illegal dump sites.
 These control and mitigation activities pose unique challenges, and their impacts and efficacy are largely unstudied.
 Additionally, lack of coordination within and between communities, concerns about public safety, equity considerations, lack of policy development, and lack of authoritative best practice guidelines complicate management efforts.
 An assessment of the primary and secondary socioeconomic impacts of Sargassum accumulations will inform a wise and efficient response by local and regional managers.

 Few studies have evaluated economic impacts of harmful macroalgal blooms.
 These include, economic estimates of macro‐HABs related to large‐scale tourism losses and property devaluation in Hawaii from invasive Hypnea musciformis, and costs to aquaculture operations and monitoring and mitigation of green tides in China’s Yellow Sea.
 Though some preliminary efforts have been made to quantify the labor required for Sargassum cleanup efforts, no formal economic studies have been published estimating the cost of that labor, or any other economic effects of Sargassum events.

-This project will assess how massive blooms of the macroalga Sargassum in the Caribbean (Sargassum events) affect multiple dimensions of social resilience, including economic impacts, human wellbeing, local ecological knowledge, and individual attitudes, values, and behaviors.
+The project team will assess how massive blooms of the macroalga Sargassum in the Caribbean affect multiple dimensions of social resilience, including economic impacts, human well-being, local ecological knowledge, and individual attitudes, values, and behaviors.
 In particular, this study has the following objectives:

 - Characterize the nature and severity of Sargassum events in the wider Caribbean.